An inverse spectral problem for a star graph of Krein strings: Introduction

 {\sf R}egarding the interval $(a,b)$ as a two-edged graph with central vertex $c$, the inverse three-spectra problem can also be viewed as an inverse spectral problem for a star graph.
 From this perspective, the given spectral data comprise the spectrum associated with the whole graph as well as the spectra associated with the two edges of the graph.
 Of course, this immediately suggests a natural generalization of the inverse three-spectra problem to general star graphs with finitely many edges.
 This problem has been dealt with in \cite{pi00}, \cite{pi07} for Schr\"odinger operators and in \cite{bopi08a}, \cite{pirotr13} for Stieltjes strings.
-In the present article, we will give a complete solution of the corresponding inverse spectral problem for a class of star graphs of Krein strings.
+In the present article, we will give a complete solution of the corresponding inverse spectral problem for the class of Krein strings with trace class resolvents.
+At this point, let us mention that there are of course also several other inverse problems on graphs.
+One of the most delicate questions in this respect is, to which extent the structure of the graph can be read off from suitable spectral data; \cite{gusm01}, \cite{kuno05}.
+In particular, the so-called {\em boundary control method} has been employed to investigate these kind of problems in \cite{avku08}, \cite{avkuno10}, \cite{be04}, \cite{bewa09}.
+The recovery of the differential operators on the edges of an a priori known graph, using various spectral data, has also been studied in \cite{brwe05}, \cite{cuwa07}, \cite{ge88}, \cite{yu05}.

 {\sf S}etting the stage, let $\G\subseteq\R^2$ be a planar star graph with finitely many edges.
 We think of this graph as a system of inhomogeneous strings, joined at the central vertex of the graph and clamped at the outer vertices.
 The (vertical) displacement of such a web of strings can be described by a real-valued function $u$ on $\G$ and its mass density by a non-negative function (respectively, a Borel measure) $\omega$ on $\G$.
 The equations describing the motion of this system are analogous to the first one in~\eqref{eqnWE} for every edge of the graph, together with a Kirchhoff type interface condition at the central vertex and Dirichlet boundary conditions at the outer vertices.
 To be precise, this is not quite true since the stretching forces might (and for some graphs, depending on its angles, will have to) be different for the individual edges.
 However, since there are no additional difficulties arising from this issue, we will assume that all our strings are stretched by a unit force for simplicity of notation.